BlockScope/blockscope/www-hakyll/posts/2021-08-15-unison-geodetics.rst

   * ``α₁`` The azimuth at the departure point.
   * ``α₂`` The azimuth at the arrival point.

-I've been working on a reference implementation for scoring for free flight competitions and for this I need to be able to find the distance between two points on the Earth.
+I've been working on a reference implementation for scoring free flight competitions.
+For this I need to be able to find the distance between two points on the Earth.

 Flying Geodesics
 ----------------

-Pilots flying cross country competitions in hang gliders or paragliders all carry flight computers with sensors for position and air pressure.
+Pilots flying cross country competitions in hang gliders or paragliders carry flight computers with sensors for position and air pressure.
 The beeps of varios (variometers_) vary in tone, rapidity and volume as we climb or sink.
 Sound really is the best way of taking in this information as the pilot is often too busy in active air to be glancing at or tapping the vario's screen.